tareq-s/FFANN/README.md

 Have fun!

-09/19/2015: Support for genetic algorithms has been added!
+09/19/2015: Support for genetic algorithms has been added! *Note: it has not been tested very much